AlexIoannides/kubernetes-mlops/README.md

 ### Deploying a ML Component with Seldon-Core

-We now move on to deploying our Seldon compatible ML component and creating a service form it.
+We now move on to deploying our Seldon compatible ML component and creating a service from it.
 To achieve this, we will [deploy Seldon-Core using KSonnet](https://github.com/SeldonIO/seldon-core/blob/master/docs/install.md#with-ksonnet).
 Before we can proceed any further, we will need to grant a cluster-wide super-user role to our user, using Role-Based Access Control (RBAC).
 On GCP this is achieved with,

 ```bash
 kubectl create clusterrolebinding kube-system-cluster-admin \